openshift/enhancements/enhancements/local-storage/automatic-detection.md

 	Status            LocalVolumeGroupStatus `json:"status,omitempty"`
 }

+// PersistentVolumeMode describes how a volume is intended to be consumed, either Block or Filesystem. type PersistentVolumeMode string

+const (
+	// PersistentVolumeBlock means the volume will not be formatted with a filesystem and will remain a raw block device.
+	PersistentVolumeBlock PersistentVolumeMode = "Block"
+	// PersistentVolumeFilesystem means the volume will be or is formatted with a filesystem.
+	PersistentVolumeFilesystem PersistentVolumeMode = "Filesystem" )

 type LocalVolumeGroupSpec struct {
 	// Nodes on which the automatic detection policies must run.
 	// +optional